01 of 06

 Have you hesitated to make a Drunkard's Path quilt?
 Do the precise curved seams look too difficult to tackle?
-If your answer to those questions is "yes," you're not alone, and Forum Hostess Teresa Suek has a solution for you -- a wonky Drunkard's Path quilt made with blocks that are very easy to sew.
+If your answer to those questions is "yes," you're not alone, and there's a solution for you—a wonky Drunkard's Path quilt made with blocks that are very easy to sew.
 Just follow the step by step instructions and photos and you'll be a Drunkard's Path pro at it in no time.

 Choose any colors you wish, or make a scrap quilt.

 Cutting for Two Wonky Drunkard's Path Quilt Blocks

 Two contrasting squares, each 8 1/2 x 8 1/2 inches.
 It's easy to align two slightly different sized squares prior to cutting—edges will be perfectly aligned afterward.
 Follow the instructions below, and take a peek at the photo.

 - Place two fabrics together, the right sides of each facing up, and trim through both layers to create two 8 1/2 x 8 1/2-inch squares.